If you are having trouble with your Chromebook, or have questions, please see

 My Chromebook broke, now what?

-If you do not have insurance, bring your Chromebook to the library.
+Insured or not, bring your Chromebook to the library.
 It is important for our technicians to know HOW your device was broken.
 Bring in all the broken parts when you bring the Chromebook to the Library Media Center.
 You can use a loaner Chromebook until yours is fixed.
 You will be charged a repair fee for broken screens or other damage that is considered avoidable and requires replacement parts.
 Your student account will be billed from the Central Administration Center and you do not have to pay in the library when you pick up your Chromebook

 Do not attempt to repair the Chromebook yourself!